Internet Archive Book Images [No restrictions], via Wikimedia Commons

 Lafitte’s Blacksmith Shop (Est. 1722) | New Orleans

-This is the most famous bar to stop by while visiting New Orleans due to its rotating carousel bar.
-The hotel is known for being the temporary home to writers including Tennessee Williams, William Faulkner, Ernest Hemingway, Eudora Welty, and Truman Capote.
-As a matter of fact, so many writers in its history hung out in the Carousel Bar that the Friends of the Library Association designated it an official literary landmark in 1999.
+The Carousel Bar is one of New Orleans’ most famous watering holes, thanks to its rotating twenty-five-seat carousel bar.
+The Hotel Monteleone itself dates to 1886 and has welcomed literary legends including Tennessee Williams, William Faulkner, Ernest Hemingway, Eudora Welty, and Truman Capote.
+So many writers frequented the hotel that the Friends of the Library Association designated it an official Literary Landmark in 1999.

 Maine